-Every creative team faces the same challenge of doing excellent work under the most rigorous of deadlines, using whatever resources are at hand.
-But one effective tool that they use to make sense of all the incoming jobs is the creative brief.
-In fact, some creatives say that a complete brief is the single most important indicator of whether a project will be successful.
+Every creative team faces the same challenge of delivering excellent work under the most rigorous of deadlines, using whatever resources are available.
+But one important tool they use to organize incoming requests is the famed creative brief.
+In fact, some creatives say that a complete brief is the single most important indicator of whether a project will be successful or not.

-We've laid out all the elements of truly effective creative brief template that you can customize to your needs.
+We've laid out all the elements of a truly effective creative brief template so you can customize it to your needs.

 Why Do You Need a Creative Brief Template?

-This creative brief template we put together is meant to be a guide so your team can build its own later on, based on your needs and circumstances.
-We're not saying you should use this template as-is — keep the useful elements and discard the rest.
+This creative brief sample template we put together is meant to be a guide.
+Your team can and should customize it based on your needs and circumstances.

 1. Contact Details